sugitk/ansible-oracle/README.md

 # Prepare to install Oracle for Ansible

-This role configures Oracle Database 11g Release 2 prerequisites for CentOS 6.
+These roles configure Oracle Database 11g Release 2 and Grid Infrastructure prerequisites for CentOS 6.

 ## Requirements